This looks at the WTO Appellate Body crisis in some depth.

 The first stage is not affected by the crisis.
 Panels can hear cases and issue rulings as normal.

 It’s the second stage that’s in trouble.
 The US has blocked the replacement or reappointment of appeals judges whose terms have expired.
 There are normally seven.
 At least three are needed to hear a case.
 Finally, there were only three left.
 Then, from December 10, 2019, there was only be one and appeals were no longer be possible — or they would disappear “into the void”.
-(A list of Appellate Body judges is here.)
+From November 30, there were no appeals judges left.
+(A list of Appellate Body judges and their terms is here.)

 To sum up some pretty complex legal arguments: